squareben1/my_algorithms/README.md

 Like a Top 10 best blah blah list where you have to click through to get to end

 **Linked Lists = Fast inserts** because you can put new items anywhere and store the location with the previous item.
 Never have to move.
-**Fast Deletions** too as just have to change what teh previous element points to.
+**Fast Deletions** too as just have to change what the previous element points to.
+**Question: But how do you find it to delete it in the first place?**

 **Arrays = We all need to move down - there's a four over there**

 **Linked Lists = “Let’s split up and watch the film.”**

+Note: All elements in the array should be the same type (all ints, all doubles, and so on).

 ### Selection Sort: